blaisedias/jivelite/README.customisation.md

 This document is a basic guide on customising Jivelite layout

 ## Terms and Conventions
 * *username* in file paths containing `/home/<username>....` : *&lt;username&gt;* is the user name under which jivelite-vis is run.
 Typically this is the current user name.
-On embedded systems where jivelite is launched without user login, it is dependent on the deployment.
+On embedded systems where jivelite-vis is launched without user login, it is dependent on the deployment.
 For example on piCorePlayer the user name is *tc*
 * *UI* short form for User Interface

 ## Introduction